We are continuing to prioritise health and safety and follow Government guidance, to operate our services as well as we can during the Covid pandemic.

 - Ensure that the area is clean and clutter-free before our operative arrives

-Given the vulnerabilities of many of those we work with, we will remain vigilant to curb the spread of the covid delta variant and protect the people we provide care and support to.
+Given the vulnerabilities of many of those we work with, we will remain vigilant to curb the spread of Covid and protect the people we provide care and support to.
 All existing infection control measures will still apply when meeting with residents or people who use our services indoors and within our extra-care schemes, including wearing masks, washing hands regularly, maintaining space where possible, and encouraging vaccination, testing and isolation practices.

-We are continuing to undertake adaptations work in homes, where it is safe to do so.
+We are continuing to undertake adaptations work in homes.
 We are working closely with residents to reschedule works where it is agreed a delay is in the best interests of everyone's safety.

 Caretaking and cleaning

 Our caretakers are continuing to prioritise cleaning areas such as door handles, handrails and lift panels.
 If you need to contact your local caretaker, please do so by phone wherever possible.
 All caretaker contact details are always displayed on notice boards, or you can call the Contact team on 020 8354 500 and we’ll get back to you.